 The analyst leaves a public comment to open dialogue with the hacker

-There may be several public comment back & forth exchanges
+There may be several public comment back-and-forth exchanges

-Once enough information is gathered, the analyst moves forward on the report to either close or validate the report
+Once enough information is gathered, the analyst moves forward on the report to either close or validate it

 The H1 analyst leaves a public comment to let the hacker know they are reaching out to confer with the team